 § 113-274.
 Permits.

-(a) As used in this Article, the word "permit" refers to a written authorization issued without charge by an employee or agent of the Wildlife Resources Commission to an individual or a person to conduct some activity over which the Wildlife Resources Commission has jurisdiction.
+(a) As used in this Article, the word "permit" refers to a written authorization issued by an employee or agent of the Wildlife Resources Commission to an individual to conduct some activity over which the Wildlife Resources Commission has jurisdiction.
+Unless otherwise specified, permits are issued at no cost.
+When a more limited duration period is not set by the Executive Director, permits are valid through December 31 in any calendar year.
 When sale of wildlife resources is permitted, rules or the directives of the Executive Director may require the retention of invoices or copies of invoices in lieu of a permit.

 (b) Except as otherwise specifically provided, no one may engage in any activity for which a permit is required without having first procured a current and valid permit.